Battle of Fort Peter: Battle of Fort Point Peter 1815

 On January 10, 1815, British forces under the command of Admiral Sir George Cockburn landed on Cumberland Island off the Georgia coast.
 The British force consisted of the three Royal Marines Battalions (560 men in the 1st & 2nd, plus the six companies of the 3rd), ships' detachments of Royal Marines from the squadron (120 men), and two companies from the 2nd West India Regiment from The Bahamas (190 men).
 (Note: One source reports a deployment (from the force) of Captain Wills with 150 men of the 1st Battalion.
 In addition, Lieutenant Fraser with a company of the 2nd Battalion, and Lieutenant Agassiz with a company of the 3rd Battalion, and a company of the 2nd West India Regiment amounted to 160 men.)
+Commander Robert Ramsay of the Regulus participated in a variety of expeditions on the coast off Georgia, where he commanded the force that captured the town of Frederica and the island of St. Simon’s.

 On January 13 a British force first bombarded Fort Peter and then landed on Point Peter by the town of St. Marys.
+Barrie disembarked on the 13th in close proximity to the fort.
 The British attacked and took the fort without suffering any casualties.

 The British land force then headed for St. Marys.
 On their way, they encountered a small American force of 160 soldiers of the 43rd Infantry Regiment and the Rifle Corps under Captain Abraham A. Massias.
 A skirmish ensued before the Americans retreated.
 Massias estimated the size of the British force as 1500 men.
 He reported that American casualties on 13 January included 1 killed, 4 wounded, and 9 missing.
 Although Massias believed that British suffered numerous casualties, they reported only three men killed and five wounded in the entire expedition.